CarlosManuelRodr/TnSymmetryStatistic/Readme.md

 	C. M. Rodriguez-Martinez, H.F.
 Coronel-Brizio (2016) Tn Symmetry Statistic [Computer program].
 Available at: http://github.com/CarlosManuelRodr/TnSymmetryStatistic

 # Instructions
-Tn Statistic comes with three backends.
+Tn Symmetry Statistic comes with three backends.
 The command line interface (CLI), a graphical user interface (GUI) and a Mathematica implementation and a separate MathLink for faster performance.

 The instructions for the CLI are the following.